hamzaawan99/genai-rag-service/backend/README.md

 Setup the environment variable for API User and API Key for Weaviate in .env file.
 Check .env.sample for reference

+## PostgreSQL - Database

+Setup the environment variables for Port, DB, User and Password for Postgres in .env file.
+Check .env.sample for reference

+## Redis - Cache

+Setup the environment variable for Port and Password for Redis in .env file.
+Check .env.sample for reference

-Run Weaviate in a container using Docker Compose with API Authentication Enabled.
+Run Weaviate, PostgreSQL and Redis in a container using Docker Compose.
 Docker Compose file is provided just run the command

 ```bash
 docker compose up -d